Submit a Winning Project!

 Phase 2: Becoming an Employee

 In Phase 2, students are brainstorming possible barriers and collaborating to find solutions in their new roles.
 Each student completes their individual job training, equipped with new skills while participating in on-going performance reviews.
 All of this experience drives their work in Phase 3, Demo Day.
-Prepare your Phase 2 Competition Submission.

 Phase 3: Performance Review

 In Phase 3, students prepare for and deliver work product demos.
 Each student showcases their individual contributions to the final project, while creating an opportunity to reflect on problem solving and the collaborative process.
 With new talking points, it's time to showcase skills during employer interviews in Phase 4.
-Prepare Phase 3 Competition Submission

 Phase 4: Work Ready for New Employment

 Phase 4 includes preparing professional assets such as resumes and portfolios.
 These are updated to include the most recent experience gained during the Digitability Work Simulation.
 Using these new assets, interview skills are practiced and honed in preparation for potential employers.
-Prepare Phase 4 Competition Submission.

 Engage your community!